Jaz-123/Rigidbody-First-Person-Controller-Tutorial/Tutorial.md

 Start by creating a new empty scene calling it whatever you like.

+Create a new `Layer` and name it `Ground`, set your ground to this new layer, this will be used for ground detection later.

 Create a new empty game object and name it `Player`.

 To this game object, add a rigidbody and set the `Collision Detection` to `Continuous`, set `Interpolate` to `Interpolate`,  and freeze the `X`, `Y` and `Z` rotation under `Constraints`.